jnewma/my-recipes/README.md

 # my-recipes

-This is a repository of my recipes.
+This is a repository of recipes I've found.
 They are SUPES GOOD.